Montana054/orangehrm-ui-automation/README.md

 📊 You can view the latest test results online via GitHub Pages:

 👉 [Open Allure Report](https://montana054.github.io/orangehrm-ui-automation/)

+## 🌐 Cross-browser Support

+This project supports running tests in multiple browsers using the `--browser` CLI option.

+✅ Successfully tested in:
+- Chrome (default)
+- Microsoft Edge (GUI and headless)

+⚠️ Firefox was tested and partially working.
+Some tests require timing tweaks (due to loader animation).

 ## 🔍 Tech Stack